williamvietnguyen/williamvietnguyen.github.io/_posts/2021-05-31-basic-graph-algorithms.md

 ### Shortest Paths

-While BFS is useful for finding shortest paths in unweighted graphs, it fails to capture the shortest paths in weighted graphs, were each edge contains a numerical label that indicates the cost of traversing that edge.
+While BFS is useful for finding shortest paths in unweighted graphs, it fails to capture the shortest paths in weighted graphs, where each edge contains a numerical label that indicates the cost of traversing that edge.

 ```
 dijkstras(G = (V, E), src):